aptech/docs/docs/CR-gmmFitControlCreate.rst

     //initialize structure c
     c = gmmControlCreate();

-The members of an gmmFitControl structure and default values are described in the manual entry for gmmFit.
+The members of an :class:`gmmFitControl` structure and default values are described in the manual entry for :func:`gmmFit`.

 Source
 ------